KsquaredK/GoodCompany/README.md

 # GoodCompany MVC
+## A desktop app that makes your job search easier by helping you track your applications, research, and deadlines.
-* a back end capstone project for Nashville Software School's Full-Stack Web Development Bootcamp
+* backend capstone project for Nashville Software School's Full-Stack Web Development Bootcamp
 * using C# and .NET framework

 ### Try out GoodCompany: